beeware/beeware-theme/docs/index.rst

 Inline Code
 ~~~~~~~~~~~

 Inline code is rendered in the same color as the surrounding font.
-This confirms the
+This confirms that
-CSS theme has applied.
+the theme has not caused any undesired changes.

 This is text with ``inline code`` here and ``inline code`` here.

 Tabbed Content Code
 ~~~~~~~~~~~~~~~~~~~

 Code is in a contrasting color to the background.
-This confirms that the CSS theme has been applied.
+This confirms that the theme has not caused any undesired changes.

 .. tabs::